msalibian/STAT406/Lecture18/README.md

     ## [1] 0.0125

+The error rates on the test set are now 0.012 and 0.012, which are much better than before.

 #### Even more letters

-We repeat it with even more letters.
+We now consider building a classifier with 7 classes, which is a more challenging problem.

 ``` r
 lets <- c(3, 5, 7, 9, 12, 13, 26)